Vincit/multi-user-test-runner/README.md

     @RunWithUsers(producers = {"role:ROLE_ADMIN"})
     @Test
     public void onlyForAdminAndAnyUser() {
         // Will be run only if producer is ROLE_ADMIN.
-User can be any of the ones defined for class.
+Consumer can be any of the ones defined for class.
     }

     @IgnoreForUsers(producers = {"role:ROLE_ADMIN"})